markuadoc/markua-spec/README.md

 [Introduction](http://markua.com/#introduction),
 even if you normally skip them.

+# Branches

+Markua is being specified on the `master` branch.
+Leanpub Flavoured Markdown (LFM) is being specified on the `lfm` branch.

 # Building the Spec

 To build the spec on a Mac, do the following: